Zshoham/Scobo-Engine/doc/Documentation.md

 ### DocumentMap Class

-Maps document names to document ID's and generates said IDs. `DocumentMap` can be in one of two modes:
+Maps document IDs to document data and generates said IDs.

-- ADD mode - meant to be used internally by the indexer, when in ADD mode it is possible to add documents to the map and receive their IDs
-- LOOKUP mode - is meant to be used externally after indexing, when LOOKUP mode it is impossible to add new documents but looking up document names by ID is available

- The distinction between the modes is made because while indexing there is no need to be able to lookup documents after adding them, hence when in ADD mode after reaching a certain threshold the documents added to the map will be saved to the map file.
-While in LOOKUP all the mappings are available in memory and thus it is possible to preform lookups for any document.

- Document Map file format: Each line in the file represents a document ID -> document data mapping each line line will look like so: [document ID]|[(document data)]\n
+Document Map file format: Each line in the file represents a document ID -> document data mapping. each line line will look like so: [document ID]|[(document data)]\n

 - document ID - id given to the document by the map
 - document data - csv data about the document including document name

 *`DocumentMap` is externally immutable meaning that it is immutable outside of the scope of its package (indexer)*

 * `protected DocumentMap(Indexer indexer)` :
   Creates a `DocumentMap` in ADD mode.
 This creates a *mutable* reference.

-* `private DocumentMap(MODE mode, int mapSize, float loadFactor)` :
+* `private DocumentMap(int mapSize, float loadFactor)` :
-  private initialization constructor used by the package constructor and the external loadDocumentMap function.
+  private initialization constructor used by the package constructor and the external `loadDocumentMap` function.

-* `protected int addDocument(Document document)` : Adds a document to the map, giving it a unique ID.
+* `int addDocument(Document document)` : Adds a document to the map, giving it a unique ID.

 * `public Optional<DocumentMapping> lookup(int docID)` :
   Gets the document mapping of the given document ID.